bioinfo-pf-curie/ATAC-seq/docs/output.md

 * `insert_size_histogram.pdf`,`insert_size_metrics.txt`: CollectInsertSizeMetrics output files

 Here are a few examples with expected and unexpected fragment size distribution.
-From high quality experiments, we should expect to see an enrichment at nucleosome free regions (<100 bp), followed by a periodic distribution corresponding to mono-, di-, tri-, etc. nucleosome.
+From high quality experiments, we should expect to see an enrichment at nucleosome free regions (<100 bp), followed by a periodic distribution corresponding to mono-, di-, tri-, etc. nucleosomes.

 ![MultiQC - picard CollectInsertSizeMetrics plots](images/insert_size_histogram.png)